aleksandrsg/onepagewebsite/readme.md

 On click image change size to bigger.
 Click on close button in top right top corner and it will close big size image mode.

 Fourth Page (Prices), contains three Plans (Basic, Standard, Premium).
-For each Plan there should be one <DIV> element, but this structure was not responsive in mobile version, two of three elements were out of screen.
+For each Plan there should be one DIV element, but this structure was not responsive in mobile version, two of three elements were out of screen.
-The problem was solved by changing <DIV> elements to <Table> with three TH and TD elements with css combination.
+The problem was solved by changing DIV elements to TABLE with three TH and TD elements with css combination.

 Fifth Page (Contact), for better visualization Contact Form was moved from left to the center in both versions Desktop amn Mobile.